ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-ovw.md

 Unlike the managed service offerings, {{site.data.keyword.vcf-vpc-short}} on {{site.data.keyword.vpc_short}} gives you flexibility to design a solution for your needs, and it provides you full and complete access to all components.

-## {{site.data.keyword.vcf-vpc-short}} architecture models
+## {{site.data.keyword.vcf-vpc-short}} architecture model
 {: #vpc-vcf-ovw-supported-arch}

-{{site.data.keyword.vcf-vpc-short}} supports two architecture models - Standard and Consolidated.
-You can select your preferred architecture according to the specific requirements of your organization, such as the size of the deployment, the level of scalability needed.
-Both architecture models are supported for {{site.data.keyword.vcf-vpc-short}} on {{site.data.keyword.cloud_notm}}.
+{{site.data.keyword.vcf-vpc-short}} provides a consolidated architecture model for the specific requirements of your organization, such as the size of the deployment and the level of scalability needed.

-In {{site.data.keyword.vcf-vpc-short}} Standard, the management and workload domains are deployed on separate sets of physical servers.
-This architecture is recommended for larger-scale deployments that require more capacity and scalability.
-The management domain is responsible for managing the overall infrastructure, while the workload domain is used to run specific workloads.

-{{site.data.keyword.vcf-vpc-short}} Consolidated Architecture combines the management and workload domains on a single set of physical servers.
 This architecture is recommended for smaller-scale deployments.

-In both architecture models, {{site.data.keyword.vcf-vpc-short}} provides a unified software-defined data center platform that includes vSphere, vSAN, NSX, and SDDC Manager.
+The {{site.data.keyword.vcf-vpc-short}} architecture combines the management and workload domains on a single set of physical servers.
+It provides a unified software-defined data center platform that includes vSphere, vSAN, NSX, and SDDC Manager.

 The main benefit of using {{site.data.keyword.vcf-vpc-short}} is that it simplifies the deployment and management of the software-defined data center infrastructure by providing a single integrated solution that reduces the complexity of deploying and configuring multiple VMware products.

-For more information, see [Supported {{site.data.keyword.vcf-vpc-short}} architecture models](/docs/vmwaresolutions?topic=vmwaresolutions-vpc-vcf-architectures).
+For more information, see [{{site.data.keyword.vcf-vpc-short}} architecture model](/docs/vmwaresolutions?topic=vmwaresolutions-vpc-vcf-architectures).

 ## Supported {{site.data.keyword.vcf-vpc-short}} products in {{site.data.keyword.vpc_short}}
 {: #vpc-vcf-ovw-supported-edition}